 - Setting up auto signatures – This option is also under the “general” tab in your mail settings.

 - Adding a preview pane for your email – Many people, myself included, like to view my email in a pane on the right side of the screen with the messages listed on the left side (which is what you’re used to in Outlook).
-To enable this feature click on the “labs” tab in your mail settings.
+To enable this feature click on the “advanced” tab in your mail settings.
 Enable the “preview pane” option.
 Scroll down and hit save.
 You now have a preview pane.

 One of the coolest features in G Suite is the fact that you can set up intra office chat inside of Gmail.
 This means you can chat with one or more of your co-workers without ever leaving your email screen.
 This comes in handy if you need to message your assistant without ringing her phone or to simply share a quick idea.
-For a great intra office messaging option go back into your labs setting.
+For a great intra office messaging option go back into your advanced setting tab.
 Enable “right side chat.”
 You’ll then have a chat pane in the right hand side of your email screen.
-Click the picture of yourself (or your first initial if you don’t have a Google+ profile) and enable Google Hangouts.
+Click the picture of yourself (or your first initial if you don’t have a Google photo uploaded) and enable Google Hangouts.
 You now have a great communication tool that allows for the type of communications for which many people use Slack or Microsoft Teams (admittedly not as robust).
 The beauty of using hangouts as your office’s quick chat tool is, again, it’s tightly integrated into your email and you don’t have to switch screens.
 You can also download the Hangouts app for iOS and Android so that you can receive and send chats on a mobile device.

 The last thing you need to do is to set up your shared contacts.
 This will allow you to set up, and edit a contact, with any changes being reflected in the contacts of everyone else in the firm.
 Have your IT person set up CoContacts (formerly known as Ginza Contacts) which is an add on for G Suite.
 This will set up a shared contact folder which, again, is accessible to everyone and will automatically sync to your smart phone without you ever having to do anything.
 Any changes made to a contact will also be reflected.